-- Credit risk: risk of losses arising from the inability of the Company's customers, issuers or other counterparties to meet their financial commitments. - Market risk: risk of a loss of value on financial instruments arising from changes in market parameters, the volatility of these parameters and correlations between them.
-These parameters include but are not limited to exchange rates, interest rates, and the price of securities (equity, bonds), commodities, derivatives, and other assets. - Operational risk: risk of losses arising from inadequacies or failures in internal procedures, systems, or staff, or from external events, including low-probability events that entail a high risk of loss. - Liquidity risk: risk of the Company not being able to meet its cash or collateral requirements as they arise. - Compliance risk: risk of legal, administrative, or disciplinary sanctions, or of material financial losses, arising from failure to comply with the provisions governing the Company's activities. - Reputational risk: risk arising from a negative perception on the part of customers, counterparties, shareholders, investors or regulators that could negatively impact the Company's ability to maintain or engage in business relationships and to sustain access to sources of financing. - Strategic risk: risks inherent in the choice of a given business strategy or resulting from the Company's inability to execute its strategy.
+- Credit and Counterparty risk (including Country risk): risk of losses arising from the inability of the Company's customers, issuers or other counterparties to meet their financial commitments.
+Credit risk includes Counterparty risk linked to market transactions (Replacement risk) and securitisation activities.
+In addition, Credit risk may be further amplified by Concentration risk, which arises from a large exposure to a given risk, to one or more counterparties, or to one or more homogeneous groups of counterparties; Country risk arises when an exposure (loan, security, guarantee or derivative) becomes liable to negative impact from changing political, economic, social and financial conditions in the country of exposure. - Market risk: risk of a loss of value on financial instruments arising from changes in market parameters, the volatility of these parameters and correlations between them.
+These parameters include but are not limited to exchange rates, interest rates, and the price of securities (equity, bonds), commodities, derivatives and other assets, including real estate assets.

+- Operational risks (including Accounting and Environmental risks): risk of losses arising from inadequacies or failures in internal procedures, systems or staff, or from external events, including low-probability events that entail a high risk of loss. - Liquidity risk: risk of the Company not being able to meet its cash or collateral requirements as they arise and at a reasonable cost. - Compliance risk (including Legal and Tax risks): risk of legal, administrative or disciplinary sanction, or of material financial losses, arising from failure to comply with the provisions governing the Company's activities. - Reputational risk: risk arising from a negative perception on the part of customers, counterparties, shareholders, investors or regulators that could negatively impact the Company's ability to maintain or engage in business relationships and to sustain access to sources of financing. - Strategic risk: risks inherent in the choice of a given business strategy or resulting from the Company's inability to execute its strategy. - Business risk: risk of lower than anticipated profits or experiencing losses rather than a profit.

-2.2 Risk Appetite
+2.2.
+Risk Appetite